Wednesday of Week 11 of Ordinary Time – First Reading

 Paul continues his exhortation to the Corinthians to be generous.
 He begins with a kind of proverb: skimpy sowing means skimpy reaping:

-He further adds that each one should make their donation according to what has been agreed but to do it without a long face or under a sense of compulsion:
+He further adds that each one should make their donation according to what has been agreed, but to do it without a long face or under a sense of compulsion:

-God loves a cheerful giver.
+…God loves a cheerful giver.

-And Paul further adds that the Source of everything we have will reward us generously for our generosity because he is, in fact, the original source of all that we give.
+As Thomas à Kempis’ Imitation of Christ says, “It is the love of the giver more than the gift of the lover that counts.”
+And Paul further adds that the Source of everything we have will reward us generously for our generosity because he is, in fact, the original source of all that we give:

 So that the more we receive, the more we are able to share with others.

-He scatters abroad, he gives to the poor; his righteousness endures forever.
+He scatters abroad; he gives to the poor;

-…the One who supplies seed for the sower and bread for food will supply and multiply your seed and increase the harvest of your good deeds.
+He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness.

 In other words,